SyntappZ/Rapid-Javascript/README.md

 # JS-Rapid
-typing game made with javascript
+just a typing game i made to learn some javascript this took me some time to make but was much fun learning.